syncfusion-content/blazor-docs/blazor/common/custom-resource-generator.md

    ![Final output of customized resources in Blazor](images/customized-resources.png)

-5. Moreover, the 'styles' folder of the Material and Tailwind themes contains CSS files and a 'customized' folder.
-The CSS files under the 'customized' folder do not include online Google font dependencies.
+N> If you download resources of Material and Tailwind themes, either alone or with other themes, the 'styles' folder will contain CSS files along with a 'customized' folder.
+The CSS files within the 'customized' folder do not include online Google font dependencies of the Material and Tailwind themes.
 For more details, please refer to [this](https://blazor.syncfusion.com/documentation/appearance/themes#render-syncfusion-components-in-offline-with-material-and-tailwind-themes).

 ## How to use custom resources in the Blazor application